merlinscholz/scholz.ruhr/content/post/evolution.md

 ### Homelab v2.2

 Recently, my Plex server had to be shut down due to lack of demand...
 Strange, I know.
 So what to do with 4tb of now-free disk space?
 Exactly, install Nextcloud, to replace Onedrive and Google Photos.

+### Homelab v3

+Homelab v3 consists of my finally buying some proper network gear (Ubiquiti Dream Machine Pro) and a few domains.
+This package has not arrived yet, but I'll try to keep this page updated as soon as I redo the networking in here.

+Currently, my old blog domain mscholz.dev is being used for testing purposes, while the main blog and other public projects are being hosted on merlinscholz.name